 11331 S. Michigan Avenue,

-No one has favorited this theater yet
+1 person favorited this theater

-Sometime in the mid-to-late 1930s, the Roseland was remodeled in Art Moderne style, with a new sleek and simplified facade, as well as a neon-lit new marquee.
+Sometime in the mid-to-late 1930’s, the Roseland Theatre was remodeled in Art Moderne style, with a new sleek and simplified facade, as well as a neon-lit new marquee.
 The storefront level of the Roseland Building was also redone in Art Moderne, though the second and third stories' original facade of green-and-cream colored terra-cotta was not altered.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.